Signage-Aware Exploration in Open World using Venue Maps: Experimental Results

 \subsection{Signage Coverage Efficiency}

-We compare our signage-aware exploration algorithm with multiple rapidly exploring randomized trees (RRTs)-based exploration \cite{rrt}.
-For a fair comparison, we also equip RRTs-based exploration with the proposed signage understanding module.
-We choose two starting points in two scenarios and conduct three trials at each point for two methods, respectively.
-We evaluate the signage coverage efficiency by the \textit{signage coverage rates} and \textit{exploration time per signage} with the corresponding standard variance, which are reported in Table \ref{exp:semantic coverage}.
-The former refers to the average number of recognized signage of all the signage in the scene, and the latter is calculated as: $\frac{1}{n}\sum T(i)/S(i)$, where $n$ is the number of trials, $T(i)$ and $S(i)$ are the total exploration time until no detected frontiers and signage coverage number of the $i$th trial, respectively.
-It turns out that the RRTs-based exploration method detects around 1 and 1.67 of 4 signage at two starting points in scenario 1, respectively.
-For the larger scenario, it can only find 3 and 4 of 9 signage.
-In contrast, our method strikes a balance between exploration and exploitation, which contributes to improvement in coverage rates that we can cover 3 and 3.67 of 4 signage in scenario 1 and 7 and 6.67 of 9 signage in scenario 2.
-Furthermore, despite the exploitation costs more time, our method can correlate the recognized signage with venue maps to know the approximate direction towards the next landmark, resulting in reducing more than 1 time the exploration time per signage than the baseline.
-In consequence, it produces more efficient exploration paths to cover more signage during the progress (see Fig. 7).
+This experiment is to evaluate the improvement in the efficiency of covering all the landmarks by using venue maps and exploitation method, comparing with Multiple Rapidly Exploring Randomized Trees (RRTs)-based exploration \cite{rrt}, which selects the frontiers by a utility similar to $U_f(f_i, p_t)$ but with substitution of $h(f_i)$ by information gain $\sum G$.
+We also equip RRTs-based exploration with the proposed signage understanding module.
+We consider a landmark to be successfully covered if its corresponding signage is accurately recognized, thus here we use signage to represent landmarks.
+We choose two starting points in each scenario and conduct three trials at each point for two methods, respectively.
+We evaluate the signage coverage efficiency by both \textit{signage coverage rates} and \textit{exploration time per sign} with the standard variance.
+The former refers to the average number of recognized signs of all the signs in the scene, and the latter is calculated as $\frac{1}{n}\sum T(i)/S(i)$, where $n$ is the number of trials, $T(i)$ and $S(i)$ are the total exploration time until no detected frontiers and signage coverage number of the $i$-th trial, respectively.
+We first compare our entire system with the baseline \cite{rrt} and then study the respective impact of venue maps and exploitation in the balance.